rohits301/awesome-low-level-design/oop/java/inheritance/README.md

 class Dog extends Animal {
     Dog() {
-        super(); // Calls the parent class constructor System.out.println("Dog Constructor");
+        super(); // Calls the parent class constructor
+        // Why do we need to call parent constructor?
+        // Because it initializes the parent class part of the object
+        // before the child class constructor
+        // is executed.
+        System.out.println("Dog Constructor");
     }
     void makeSound() {